UPDATE: OFS 2021 STATEMENT ON COVID-19

 As you may know, OFS has been closely monitoring the COVID-19 outbreak and considering whether we are able to move forward as planned.
-After studying and evaluating the announcements, guidance, and news released by relevant national departments, it looks like it will be unlikely that OFS can be held as an in-person event in June.
+After studying and evaluating the announcements, guidance, and news released by relevant national departments, we have decided that OFS will be postponed to June 7 - 11, 2021.
+It will remain at the Westin Alexandria.

 Alexandria, Virginia, USA